What We Do

 For employees covered by the Employment Act, the notice period would be the same for both the employer and the employee as set out in the employment contract.
 If not specified in the employment contract, the length of the notice period would be in accordance with section 10(3) of the Employment Act.

-The main difference is that using annual leave to offset the notice period brings forward your last day of employment with the company, whereas applying for leave during the notice period does not.
-You would be paid up to that last day of work.
-Generally, employees use annual leave to offset the notice period so that they may commence work at their new company as soon as practicably possible.
+The main difference is that using annual leave to offset the notice period brings forward your last day of employment with the company (you would be paid up to this last day of work), whereas applying for leave during the notice period does not.
+Generally, employees use annual leave to offset the notice period so that they may commence work at their new company as soon as possible.

-Applying for annual leave Offsetting of annual leave
+Applying for annual leave

-You are still an employee of the company during the notice period.
-You are still an employee of the company but you wish to commence work with your new employer as soon as possible.
+You are still an employee of the company, but you wish to commence work with your new company as soon as possible.

 Annual Wage Supplement (13th month) & Bonuses